Disappearance of Sheila Fox: Investigation and aftermath

-The case has always been treated as a missing person case, as no definitive evidence of murder, or even a body, has ever been found.

-On the night of her disappearance and the following days, extensive searches for Fox were conducted in the area by both members of the police force and volunteers.
+On the night of her disappearance, and over the following days, extensive searches for Fox were conducted in the area by both members of the police force and volunteers.
 Despite their efforts, police were unable to find any evidence, including the clothing she was wearing, of where she and the man had gone.
 Newspapers covered the story though it was soon overshadowed by the events of World War II.
+On Wednesday 6 September 1944, the Manchester Evening Post reported that the police were eager to speak to a man who had been spotted riding his bike with a girl on the cross bars who was wearing "a green dress and ribbons in her hair" on New Brook Road, Atherton, at the day and time that Fox went missing.
+According to the police, the man was seen in the vicinity of Atherton Parish Church and rode in the direction of Leigh.

 An attempt was made in 1948 to link her disappearance with a "tall, thin man" wanted for stabbing two other children.

-Searches for Fox were expanded in 2001, after police were notified by an individual claiming to have witnessed a twenty-year-old resident digging in the area around the time she had vanished, during the late hours of the night and had long suspected foul play was involved.
+Searches for Fox were expanded in 2001, after police were notified by an individual claiming to have witnessed a 20-year-old resident, Richard Ryan, digging late at night in the area around the time she had vanished, and had long suspected foul play was involved.
 This tip led to the case being reopened by investigators.
 The location was fairly close to where she lived.
 Residents expressed doubts that anything would be found, as earlier maintenance of the city sewers in the area had not unearthed any remains.

-The property, at the time, was owned by the man seen digging, who is now deceased.
-The man was convicted of a rape six years after the disappearance and had later been convicted of a child's sexual assault in the 1960s.
+Ryan (1924-1989) was living at the property at the time of the disappearance.
+Ryan was convicted of rape in 1950, six years after the disappearance, and was convicted of the sexual assault of a child in 1965.
 This site was later excavated manually by authorities in hopes of finding Fox's remains.
 The procedure, which began on 5 June 2001 and lasted a few days, was unsuccessful, as nothing of evidentiary value was discovered.
-The person of interest's son stated he had no knowledge of any circumstances requiring a police search.
+Ryan's son stated he had no knowledge of any circumstances requiring a police search.